fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 If you are using Sage and have activated the Sage based them, now might be a good time to exceute the commands listed under [Theme development in Sages' README](https://github.com/roots/sage/blob/master/README.md#theme-development).

 After you have activated your own theme, yo can go to `web/wp/app/wp-content/themes` and delete all the themes there.
-This is not a necessary step since the app-directory is in Bedrocks .gitignore but it does feel good to remove a bunch of unnecessary files from your local environment, doesn't it?
+This is not a necessary step since the app-folder is in Bedrocks .gitignore but it does feel good to remove a bunch of unnecessary files from your local environment, doesn't it?

 Note that since both Bedrock and Sage comes with its own .gitignore file, we now have two such files.
 This is totally cool but if you want to you could move Sages' ignore patterns to Bedrocks .gitignore at the root (remember to update the paths to point to the theme).